nonoo/nalarminterface/README.md

 About the AVR board
 -------------------

 The alarm system has two wire outputs which have +13.5V on them if there's an alarm or if the system is armed.
 I also have an [EP98 sound detection sensor](http://www.ebay.com/sch/i.html?_odkw=ep98+sound&_osacat=0&_from=R40&_trksid=p2045573.m570.l1313.TR0.TRC0.Xep98+sound+detection+sensor&_nkw=ep98+sound+detection+sensor&_sacat=0) which outputs 5V and 0V when a loud enough sound is detected.
-These 3 wires are connected to an [atxmega128a3u development board](http://100mhz.com/avr-xmega-avr32/development-boards/avr-xmega128a3u-usb-development-mini-board-1089.html) through optocouplers.
+These 3 wires are connected to an [atxmega128a3u development board](http://100mhz.com/avr-xmega-avr32/development-boards/avr-xmega128a3u-usb-development-mini-board-1089.html) through optocouplers:

 --- TODO here comes the schematic of an optocoupler unit ---